 From 1992 to 2002, the program used the U.S. Census Bureau (BOC) occupational classification system.
 Beginning with the 2003 reference year, SOII and CFOI began using the Standard Occupational Classification (SOC) system to define occupations.
 Due to the substantial differences between the SOC and BOC systems, the results by occupation in 2003 constitute a break in series.
 Users are advised against making comparisons between occupation data in 2003 forward and the occupation data for previous years.
 More information on BOC can be found on the Census website.
 More information on SOC can be found on the SOC homepage.
-Please note that

-SOII and CFOI used the 2000 SOC to classify occupation data for years 2003 to 2010 and uses the 2010 SOC for years 2011 forward.
+SOII and CFOI used the 2000 SOC to classify occupation data for years 2003 to 2010, the 2010 SOC for years 2011 to 2018, and uses the 2018 SOC for years 2019 forward.
 More details on the current SOC classification as it is used in the IIF programs are below.